AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 >[!CONTEXTUALHELP]
 >id="aca_onboarding_datacollection_button"
 >title="Data collection"
 >abstract="Define which Tags property you want to use, or create a new one.
-And define the pages and assets that you want to include or exclude, using regular expressions."
+And define the pages and assets that you want to include or exclude, using regular expressions.<br/>For a tags-agnostic implementation, select **[!UICONTROL Create new]**.
+A Tags property is created but you are not required to use it."
+>additional-url="https://experienceleague.adobe.com/en/docs/analytics-platform/using/content-analytics/configuration/tags-agnostic" text="Content Analytics JavaScript library"

 >[!CONTEXTUALHELP]
 >id="aca_onboarding_datacollection_tag_header"